-A pre-nup is your chance to list debts and assets before you tie the knot
+A prenup lets you list debts and assets before you tie the knot.

 Prenups get a bad rep. Probably because we usually hear about them when celeb relationships go wrong or make absurd demands.
 Like the time Tony Romo allegedly included a clause that forced Jessica Simpson to give him $500,000 for every pound she gained over 135lbs.
 Jessica Biel reportedly negotiated that Justin Timberlake pay her $500,000 if he cheated on her.